ga-wdi-boston/wdi_3_rails_products_validation/README.md

+## Simple Rails Controller, one view and parameters.
+Create a simple Product controller with a view that will show all the products.
+We'll also dig in the params hash and simple routing.
+### Demo
+See the steps_crud.txt file.

 ## Rails Resource Create, Read, Update and Delete.
 We will add actions to create, update and delete products.
 ### Demo